Sienci-Labs/Resources/vortex/vx-second-project.md

 The question is of course: where should this red cylinder lie relative to our model?
 Simply put, this red cylinder should ideally pass through as much of the model as possible, across its entire length.
 Any section where this red cylinder sticks out from outside the model, there will be an unmachined area below.

 If we rotate the model on the Z axis, we can raise the chin, allowing the bit to maximize its coverage.
 This way we produce a clean front to the model and eliminate our overhang.
-In the example below, we rotate the model and then resize it to fit our stock. <strong>Overhang eliminated!</strong>
+In the example below, we rotate the model and then resize it to fit our stock. <b>Overhang eliminated!</b>

 <img class="aligncenter wp-image-5776 size-full" src="https://resources.sienci.com/wp-content/uploads/2023/08/2023-08-23_09-29-59.gif" alt="" width="1280" height="720" />